AnirudhGatech/EvaDB-SweepAi-part2/README.md

     pip install -r requirements.txt
     ```

-3. Set up PostgreSQL and create a database named `evadb`.
-The script in this repository assumes using an underlying postgres SQL database.
-If you want to use other databases, you may need to modify the part where we connect the database with the evadb library.
+3. Configure PostgreSQL by establishing a database named 'evadb.'
+The script within this repository presupposes the utilization of a PostgreSQL database.
+To employ alternative databases, adjustments might be necessary in the section connecting the database with the 'evadb' library.

  4. Export the OpenAI API key as an environment variable:

     ```bash
     export OPENAI_KEY=your_openai_api_key_here